Fighting Gully Road

 Beechworth's elevation sits broadly between 500 and 700 metres above sea level.
 That altitude, combined with the granitic decomposed soils that characterise the area, produces wines with a tension between ripeness and acidity that distinguishes them from lower-altitude Victorian regions.
 Shiraz from this area tends toward pepper and cool-fruit character rather than the jammy weight associated with warmer Australian expressions.
 Chardonnay, which has become something of a calling card for the region's leading estates, leans toward structure and restrained fruit rather than the tropical register that defined Australian Chardonnay's less-regarded period.

 Those site characteristics are not unique to any one producer.
 They are a regional inheritance that every winery along these roads draws on, then interprets through viticultural and winemaking choices.
-The producers who have risen to the leading of Beechworth's hierarchy, including Fighting Gully Road at its 2 Star Prestige level, are distinguished by what they do with that inheritance rather than simply by possessing it.
+The producers who have risen to Beechworth's hierarchy, including Fighting Gully Road at its 2 Star Prestige level, are distinguished by what they do with that inheritance rather than simply by possessing it.
 Sorrenberg and Eldorado Road represent other points on that spectrum, each with a distinct approach to the same underlying terroir.

 A Prestige Rating in Context